dgraph-io/mediawiki-dgraph-skin/README.md

+**This repostory is archived and now maintained at [wikimedia/mediawiki-dgraph-skin](https://github.com/wikimedia/mediawiki-dgraph-skin).**

+---

 For general documentation on the use of skins, see https://www.mediawiki.org/wiki/Special:MyLanguage/Help:Skins

 Download and extract the file(s) in a directory called "Dgraph" in your skins/ folder.
 Note that a base file in the root folder is no longer required in MediaWiki.